Become an ALSTAR Member Today

 Bridging Companies and States

 Currently forty states are ALSTAR members.
 The ALSTAR secure website is used by member companies to upload and transfer electronic pesticide product labels to ALSTAR member states.
 State members use ALSTAR to review and accept product labels transferred to them.
 After state acceptance, current versions of product labels are made available for each member state on the NPIRS State Public website where anyone can access the labels free of charge.
 All versions of state-accepted labels are available on the NPIRS and NSPIRS websites for subscribing members.
-ALSTAR membership is free for state regulatory agencies.
-A five-tiered subscription rate starting at $1275 per year is offered to registrant and consultant companies.
+A 10-tier subscription rate starting at $275 per year is offered to registrant and consultant companies.

 NPIRS is one of four projects that comprise the Center for Environmental and Regulatory Information Systems (CERIS) and is located within the Purdue Research Park in West Lafayette, Indiana.
 CERIS is a center at Purdue University under the administration of the Department of Entomology.
 All of the CERIS projects contribute to Purdue University's mission as a land-grant institution, and mutually benefit from lower operational costs and shared technical expertise.